Surrey Archaeological Collections

 2.4.4 All text and headings should be left-aligned and the hierarchy of heading styles should match that of the printed article: Bold Upper and Lower Case, SMALL CAPITALS, Italic, Ordinary type followed by a line space.

-2.4.5 Illustrations intended for the supplement should fit within the Collections print area, ie 135 x 205mm.
+2.4.5 Illustrations intended for the supplement should fit on within an A4, or if necessary, A3 page size.

 3 PROOF CORRECTION

 Authors will be given an opportunity to see and correct proofs and will be provided with basic instructions.
 The standard proof correction marks are set out in British Standard 5261, 1975-6.
 For commonly used symbols, see Hart's rules for compositors and readers at the University Press, Oxford (numerous editions, 1904-) and the Modern Humanities Research Association Style book (5th ed 1996).

 It is stressed that the aim should be to finalise the article at manuscript stage so that only genuine errors remain to be corrected in the proofs.
 The Society reserves the right to charge authors for alterations to their original text at this stage.